-A student becomes a doctoral candidate once they have successfully completed all of their coursework; passed the written and oral portions of their preliminary exams; and successfully defended their dissertation proposal.
+A student becomes a doctoral candidate once they have successfully completed all of their coursework; passed the preliminary exam; and successfully defended their dissertation proposal.
 At that point, the student may denominate their status as "ABD" (all but dissertation).

 Job Market